mikependon/RepoDB/README.md

 It is the best alternative ORM to both Dapper and EntityFramework.

-### It is easy-to-use
+- **It is easy-to-use**.
 RepoDb operations were implemented as extended methods of IDbConnection object.
 For as long the connection is open, any operations can then be called against the database.

-### It is high-performant
+- **It is high-performant**.
 RepoDb has its own compiler and pre-caches the already-generated compiled expressions for future reusabilities.
 It understands your schema to create the most optimal compiled expression AOT.

-### It is efficient
+- **It is efficient**.
 RepoDb extracts and caches the object properties, execution contexts, object mappings and SQL statements.
 It is reusing them all throughout the process of transformations and executions.

-### It is high-quality
+- **It is high-quality**.
 RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
-It is highly tested by various critical systems that is running in Production environment.
+It is highly tested and used by various critical systems that are running in the Production environment.

 ## Core Benefits